 Authentic Hawaiian Experience

 Upon arrival you might think Old Lahaina Luau is just like any other luau experience.
-You are greeted with lei’s, a drink and shown to your seats.
+You are greeted with leis, a drink and shown to your seats.
 But, as your greeter walks you back you notice things are a little bit different.
 Beautiful Hawaiian music is being played live by Na Leo Ho’oulu.
-You look past the musicians and notice there are carvers busy with their craft forming wood into gorgeous tiki’s along the ocean.
+You look past the musicians and notice there are carvers busy with their craft forming wood into gorgeous tikis along the ocean.
+The entertainers who are warmly greeting you are wearing leis made of authentic kukui nuts.
 When you arrive at your seats you are happy to have chosen traditional Hawaiian mat seating (conventional table and chair seating is also available) as you realize this gives you the best view in the house.

-You check out your table then walk towards the crowd of visitors gathered around to watch the kalua pig be unearthed from the “Imu”, a traditional Hawaiian underground oven.
-Not too long after that the conch horn is blown and its time for the show.
+You check out your table then walk towards the crowd of visitors gathered around to watch the Imu ceremony as the kalua pig will be unearthed from the “Imu”, a traditional Hawaiian underground oven.
+Not too long after that the conch horn is blown and it’s time for the show.
 This is where Old Lahaina really stands out.
-Their production takes you through the actual Hawaiian history.
+Their production takes you through the actual Hawaiian history .
 Witness each phase from the early Polynesian migration, to ancient Hawaiian hula and then finishing with the more modern contemporary style Hula.
+We learn about royal Hawaiian history, which contributes greatly to the culture they enjoy even to this day, leading all the way up to Hawaii’s being brought into the United States.
 The presentation is equally educational as it is entertaining.
 Even our 2 year old was wrapped up in the show the entire night.
 Impressive because she has zero patience usually.

-Similar to other luau’s they release you by table to avoid to long of a queue.
+This is one of the best luau buffets I’ve ever experienced.
+Similar to other luaus they release you by table to avoid too long of a queue.
 They offer a variety of cuisine and you can go back up as many times as you would like… our kids loved this.